kevinpruvost/ComputerGraphics_Assignment5/README.md

 # Introduction

-For this assignment, the main theme was `Snow Particles`.
+For this assignment, the main theme was `Bezier Surfaces`.

 The objectives here were:

-1) Particle effect of snowing
-2) Snowflakes have different sizes.
-3) Start with less snowflakes and gradually increase over time.
+1) Use 25 (5 x 5) control points

+2) Use subdivision control shader TCS to set subdivision level

+3) Using subdivision control shader TES to calculate new vertex coordinates and texture

+coordinates according to the mathematical equation of Bezier surface

+4) Change smoothness of the surface by keyboard

+5) Support wireframe mode display.

+6) Add texture to Bezier surface.
+Choose the texture by yourself.

 # Compilation